 CAN FOREIGNERS ESTABLISH PROPERTY RIGHTS IN THE MOST DESIRABLE AREAS OF MEXICO?

 Yes!
 You can own property in the Mexican coastal and border areas via the Fideicomiso (Real Estate Bank Trust).

 WHAT IS A FIDEICOMISO AND HOW DOES IT WORK?

 As a foreigner, you can acquire irrevocable and absolute ownership rights to property in Mexico through a 50 year perpetually renewable and transferable Real Estate Bank Trust called a “Fideicomiso.”
-This trust is the legal equivalent for deeded ownership (commonly referred to in the U.S. as fee simple) and is provided specifically for non-nationals to own property in the formerly restricted zones of Mexico (border and beach areas.)
+This trust is the legal equivalent for deeded ownership (commonly referred to in the U.S. as fee simple) and is provided specifically for non-nationals to own property in the " Restricted Zones" of Mexico (border and beach areas.)
 The bank trust system of ownership is the legal way for foreigners to establish property rights to residential property in these areas that is sanctioned by the Mexican government, and provided for under the Mexican Constitution, thereby offering protection for your interests.